Computing Education Group

 The group takes as its focus the teaching and learning of computer science.
 Its work falls into two main areas: the design and development of tools to support novice learning of object-oriented programming, and multi-institutional – and often multi-national – investigations of educators’ approaches and attitudes to practice.

-- Kölling and Utting create environments that support novice learning of Java, and have built two world-leading systems: BlueJ, aimed at first year university students, and Greenfoot, for secondary school students; the latter is the subject of a REF impact case study.
+- Utting creates environments that support novice learning of Java, and is part of the team that built two world-leading systems: BlueJ, aimed at first year university students, and Greenfoot, for secondary school students; the latter is the subject of a REF impact case study.
 Research on resource uptake and innovation diffusion in educator communities underpins this work.

 The Computing Education Group’s plans extend existing work and also develop a new direction.